 OLY ARTS provides a complete guide to The Oly Old Time Festival‘s 11th annual event.
-In 2019, The Oly Old Time Festival takes place in three locations throughout Olympia, and plans to welcome nearly 1,000 attendees.
+In 2019, The Oly Old Time Festival takes place in two locations in Olympia, and plans to welcome nearly 1,000 attendees.
 This year, the Oly Old Time Festival runs Feb.
-14-17 with venues at South Sound Grange and in two locations in downtown Olympia — First Christian Church and Arbutus Folk School.
+13-16 with venues at South Sound Grange and Arbutus Folk School.
 Get all the details here, including:

 - Event schedule

 READ OLY ARTS Special Oly Old Time Festival Edition HERE

 A short history, as told to OLY ARTS by The Oly Old Time Festival founders

 In 2008, a group of people who enjoyed old-time music—music played with fiddle, banjo and other traditional stringband instruments—began jamming in Olympia homes.
 At one of the monthly jams, the idea for a local, winter festival was born.
 The first festival was largely organized by Carolyn Arnold, Billie Burlock, Ardas Hassler, Laura Hurson, Mischa Moren, Callie Jan Mills, Erik Neatherlin, T-Claw and Emily Teachout.
 The early team also had input from Vince Brown, John Flory, Anthea Lawrence and Ray Leach.